KSDaemon/wampy.js/README.md

 * reconnectInterval.
 Default value: 2000 (ms).
 Reconnection Interval in ms.
 * maxRetries.
 Default value: 25.
 Max reconnection attempts.
 After reaching this value [.disconnect()](#disconnect) will be called
+* transportEncoding.
+Default value: json.
+Transport serializer to use.
+Supported 2 values: json|msgpack.
+For using msgpack you need to include msgpack javascript library, and also wamp server, that also supports it.
+* realm.
+Default value: window.location.hostname.
+WAMP Realm to join on server.
+See WAMP spec for additional info.
 * onConnect.
 Default value: undefined.
 Callback function.
 Fired when connection to wamp server is established.
 * onClose.
 Default value: undefined.
 Callback function.
 Fired on closing connection to wamp server.
 * onError.
 Default value: undefined.
 Callback function.
 Fired on error in websocket communication.